Convert data formats

 Generate syslog messages

 Example 1.
-Converting unstructured logs to syslog
+Converting unstructured events to syslog

 nxlog.conf